Your money-making expert. Financial journalist, TV and radio personality.

-To help out parents, we’ve compiled a list of 50 money saving tips to help you save some pennies without making any major sacrifices.
+To help out parents, we’ve compiled a list of over 50 money saving tips to help you save some pennies without making any major sacrifices.

 Shopping is one of the biggest expenses for families, so these tips for parents to save money on shopping can make a real difference.